FJuette/bookstack-exporter/README.md

 ```

 The `EXPORT_FORMAT` is optional, default is `pdf`.
 Valid format are `html`, `pdf` and `markdown`.

 Mount a local directory to save the exported files outside the container.

+The target directory must exist and be writable by the container.
+Existing files will be overwritten.

 ### Example output